guillemmasfiol/download_nmdc_biosample_attributes/README.md

 # Download and parse NMDC BioSample Attributes
-Python script to download the associated attributes and data from BioSample entries of the [National Microbiology Data Center (NMDC)](https://nmdc.cn/) of the PR of China and parse the information from multiple samples into a summary table.
+Python script for website scraping to download the associated attributes and data from BioSample entries of the [National Microbiology Data Center (NMDC)](https://nmdc.cn/) of the PR of China and parse the information from multiple samples into a summary table.

 ## Usage